WalaaHijazi1/aws_project/README.md

 ## AWS - Final Project.pptx
 This is the final presentation for the AWS project.
 It contains slides summarizing the project's goals, architecture, implementation details, and results.
 This presentation can be used to showcase the project to stakeholders or during a project review.

-## README.md
-The `README.md` file provides an overview of the project, including instructions on how to set up and run the project.
-It also includes detailed explanations of the project files and directories, as well as any other relevant information needed to understand and use the project.

 ### Additional Details

 - **polybot**: The main components of the Polybot service, including message handling, image upload to S3, and job submission to SQS.